Home Compare IDR.MC vs TEAM

 Indra Sistemas vs Atlassian: Which Stock Looks Stronger in 2026?

-Indra Sistemas, holds the cleaner structural position, with the lead spread across profitability and valuation.
-Atlassian still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Indra Sistemas, holds the cleaner structural position, with the lead spread across profitability and stability.
+Atlassian still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Indra Sistemas, is in better shape — its trend is intact while Atlassian's trend has broken down.
 That puts structure and market broadly in agreement — Indra Sistemas,'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (IDR.MC: STOXX 600, TEAM: Nasdaq 100).

-Most of the visible separation comes from profitability.
-The overall score gap is 23 points in favour of Indra Sistemas, S.A..
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+The overall score gap is 10 points in favour of Indra Sistemas, S.A..

 Trajectory Similarity